josephdinhtan/flutter_awesome_toeic_app/README.md

 After install app,
 The app is lightweight and provide a store for downloading so many toeic books In order to download a book:

-    - Goto store from top-left Books screen.
+* Goto store from top-left Books screen.
-    - Select book you want.
+* Select book you want.
-    - Get it
+* Download and enjoy it.

 ## Flutter Getting Started